How Do Single Use Plastic Bags Harm the Environment?

 Disposable plastic bags are made from petroleum, a nonrenewable resource, and greenhouse gases are emitted during the production progress.
-Essentially, greenhouse gases heat the atmosphere which is necessary to keep the planet warn and sustain life, but when there is an abundance of greenhouse gases that causes the temperatures to increase further and this can cause climate change.
-Temperatures swings can impact animal’s habitats and migration patterns, as well as growing cycles which can interfere with plants and the food supply, increased temperatures are behind higher water levels and greater occurrences of wild fires.
+Essentially, greenhouse gases heat the atmosphere which is necessary to keep the planet warm and sustain life, but when there is an abundance of greenhouse gases that causes the temperatures to increase further and this can cause climate change.
+Temperatures swings can impact animals’ habitats and migration patterns, as well as growing cycles which can interfere with plants and the food supply, increased temperatures are behind higher water levels and greater occurrences of wildfires.

-When single use plastic bags are carried away by wind, they may clog the drains and this causes flooding.
-As a result of severe single use plastic bag litter, people have lost their lives.
+When single-use plastic bags are carried away by the wind, they may clog the drains and this causes flooding.
+As a result of severe single-use plastic bag litter, people have lost their lives.
 In fact, Bangladesh became the first country to ban plastic bags after discovering that they were the main cause of devastating floods in 1988 and 1998.
 The bags had blocked drains and as a result two-thirds of the country was submerged under water.
 In 2002, all plastic shopping bags were banned.